coyotespike/voyager-dev/README.md

 Enhance with:
 - Local LLM
 - Programmatic (not LLM) confirmation, or sandboxed LLM confirmation
+- Provide subset of terminal tools to limit LLM capabilities to actions you are comfortable with
 - Crypto signing tool for certain tasks